awakzdev/aws-loadbalancer-app/README.md

 (The key shouldn't include the .pub extension when used within .tfvars)
 ```
 ### Thats it!
 Your application should be served on the URL defined within `domain`.

+# Feedback and Contributions
+Feedback is welcomed, issues, and pull requests!
+If you have any suggestions or find any bugs, please open an issue on my GitHub repository.